 DE: Some high-level information about the ELA provision to Hypo Real Estate Holding AG (HRE) was summarised in box 1.1 on page 33 in the Bundesbank’s Financial Stability Review 2009 (November 2009).
 In particular, the provided ceilings and some information regarding collateralisation were published ex post, i.e. after the termination of the relevant ELA operation.
 Germany: Technical Note on Crisis Management Arrangements shows on page 6 and 23 the granting of ELA from the Bundesbank in 2008 and 2009.
-Furthermore, a detailed speech of the Governor of Bank of Greece in 2018 about ELA describes the European banks that received ELA from 2007 to 2016 as including HRE and mentions the amount of 38 billion given through Bundesbank in October 2008, that was fully repaid at the beginning of 2009.
+Furthermore, a detailed speech of the Governor of Bank of Greece in 2018 about ELA describes the European banks that received ELA from 2007 to 2016 as including HRE and mentions the amount of €38 billion given through Bundesbank in October 2008, that was fully repaid at the beginning of 2009.
 We don’t have enough data to exclude the presence of other ELA funding from Bundesbank in the same period.

 IT: The Italian situation is not very clear because Banca d’Italia (BdI) does not mention ELA directly in annual reports while mentioning several banks that received unspecified liquidity support.
-In particular in the annual report of 2016, BdI mentions 20 billions of potential liquidity support, including ELA.
+In particular in the annual report of 2016, BdI mentions €20 billion in potential liquidity support, including ELA.
 Liquidity support was given to Banco Monte dei Paschi di Siena, Banca Popolare di Vicenza and Veneto Banca.

-From the report it is not clear if all 3 banks received ELA or not, and which received it in which size.
+From the report it is not clear if all three banks received ELA or not, and which received it in which size.
 BdI press releases are also not clear.
 They mention liquidity support for Banca delle Marche, Banca dell'Etruria e del Lazio, Cassa di Risparmio di Chieti, Cassa di Risparmio di Ferrara.
-From an Italian Parliament report we know that 3 of those banks received ELA in the mentioned period (Banca delle Marche, Banca dell'Etruria e del Lazio, Cassa di Risparmio di Ferrara) but the situation of the fourth one is not clear and is therefore not included in our sample.
+From an Italian Parliament report we know that three of those banks received ELA in the mentioned period (Banca delle Marche, Banca dell'Etruria e del Lazio, Cassa di Risparmio di Ferrara) but the situation of the fourth one is not clear and is therefore not included in our sample.
 Further we know that Veneto Banca and Banca Popolare di Vicenza were authorized to use ELA in 2016, but it is not clear whether they actually did it or not.
-Given the evidence available, we have included them into our resultes.
+Given the evidence available, we have included them into our results.
 Finally, a press release in 2019 shows the use of ELA for Banca Tercas and its amount.
 From the reports of individual banks we don’t have any further information, while we have some news from newspapers about Banca delle Marche and Banca Tercas use of ELA.
 Finally, Banca Carige EGOV (Economic Governance Support Unit of the European Parliament) briefing shows the request of ELA in late 2019.
 There is, however, no evidence of ELA provision in that year, so this bank is not included in our sample.
 Overall, the data are fragmentary and not complete.
 Often it is not clear if they refer specifically to ELA, because they tend to use the generic word “liquidity support” and in some cases it is clear that the liquidity support is ELA in some other cases it is not.
 We can’t be sure that we include all banks that had ELA in Italy for the lack of data.